 Cornelia has a PhD in art history from Columbia University and wrote her dissertation on Renaissance city planning.
 She is especially knowledgeable about Medici patronage.
 In addition to her research and teaching, Cornelia, a mother of a disabled child, runs an association dedicated to barrier-free travel in Florence and is author of "The Accessible Guide to Florence."

 Alessandra is a native Florentine.
-She received her MA from the University of East Anglia in the UK, and has been lecturing and guiding in Florence for nearly ten years.
-She lived many years in the United States before returning to Florence and her little house in Settignano that was once owned by Michelangelo.
+She received her Master's from the University of East Anglia in the UK, and has been lecturing and guiding in Florence for nearly ten years.
+She lived for a long period in the United States before returning to her little house in Settignano, Florence that was once owned by Michelangelo.

 Elizabeth recently received her MA in Florentine Renaissance art from Syracuse University in Florence.
 Her interests include women's history and women artists, particularly by women in convents.
 In addition to leading walks, she also lectures at various universities and institutions in Florence.